Concrete house on a Mediterranean cliff at golden hour

 Masseria Moroseta

-A contemporary whitewashed masseria built from local tufo stone, set in a centuries-old olive grove above the Adriatic.
+A contemporary whitewashed masseria built from local tufo stone, with six rooms around a central courtyard, an open kitchen and a long pool above a centuries-old olive grove.

 Architect